baponkar/Third-Person-Shooter/README.md

 ## Technical Info :

+* Place Player prefab and MainCamera prefab in your scene and you don't need to further setup, If it is not works then you may go to use Player_2 prefab and follow the below process.
+*
-* You need to see this short video to put a Player or Player_2 prefab in your scene or you just follow this
+* You need to see this short video to put a Player_2 prefab in your scene or you just follow this

 1. Remove MainCamera from your scene.
 2. Put 'MainCamera',"Player_Follow_Free_Look_Cam","--UI--"(optional), and "Player_2" in your scene.